 In 2009 the DU program reached the country to support all those people who did not have any mean to have access to ICTs, in an area of the world where the infrastructures were dramatically lacking.

-After 9 years of continuous engagement and commitment to contribute solving the educational issues of the country, 12 centers were set up in different schools (mainly public organizations) and contributed to giving new chances of better education and as a result of better employability to all the beneficiaries that were taught.
+In 2018, after 9 years of continuous engagement and commitment to contribute solving the educational issues of the country, 12 centers were set up in different schools (mainly public organizations) and contributed to giving new chances of better education and as a result of better employability to all the beneficiaries that were taught.
 Moreover, through the infrastructures the ST Foundation created new services that were brought to the country and the internet was made available to the students and to the partnering schools.

 To understand deeply what to bridge the digital divide really means in a disadvantaged area, the ST Foundation would like to invite you to listen to Chantal’s words.
 Who is she?
 Chantal is a former student of our DU Program who, full of determination, was ready to walk 10 hours a day to attend an informatics class, to have access to a better future.